JurjiuDarius/Gist/README.md

 This is a project that uses the Github gist api to display public gists.

-To run this project, run the following commands:
+To run this project, make sure the Docker daemon is running and run the following commands from the repository root:

 ```
 cd frontend
 docker build -t gist-angular-app .
 docker run -p 8080:80 gist-angular-app
 ```

+After running these, access localhost:8080.

 ### Notes